 Adding a compelling call to action is vital to keeping your audience engaged.
 Consider for example the following statistics:

 - According to Unbounce more than 90% of visitors who read your headline also read your CTA copy.

-Social media users are inundated with content and information so keep them from getting bored, speak to their need of instant gratification by providing a call to action.
+Social media users are inundated with content and information so keep them from getting bored, and speak to their need for instant gratification by providing a call to action.
 Don’t just offer them access to a newsletter but instead things like coupons, email promotions, and on-location benefits.

 Evoke emotions from users but most importantly be honest